DrRoad/ellisp.github.io/_posts/2017-07-09-oz-polls-revisited.md

 Most of the changes were under the hood to get performance improvements, or things I explored that made little difference whether I accepted them or not.
 One important change in assumptions about total survey error led to the smoother latent voting curve in the eventual graphic.

 So here's what I did.
+Caveat - I'm marginally more competent with Stan than a fortnight ago, but still at the very early stages of the learning curve; so treat all the below with caution!

 ## Vectorise probability statements in Stan wherever possible